Things to Do in Genting: New Attractions, Experiences, and More!

 Image credit: Shawnanggg

-Speaking of new and improved, the previous random collection of rides in First World Plaza has now been replaced by the glitzy, Insta-worthy Skytropolis Theme Park
+Speaking of new and improved, the previous random collection of rides at First World Plaza has now been replaced by the glitzy, Insta-worthy Skytropolis Theme Park

 7. Experience “snow” at Genting’s ever-popular Snow World

 One particular attraction from the “old” First World Plaza is Snow World.
-As you might expect from the name, Snow World is one of the only places in Malaysia where you can experience a winter wonderland!
+As you might expect from the name, it is one of the only places in Malaysia where you can experience a winter wonderland!

-At the time of writing, it is temporarily closed.
+Note: At the time of writing, it is temporarily closed.
 But from what we gather, it’s one of the few old Genting attractions that are still standing.
-The quirky Ripley’s Believe It Or Not Museum is the other long-time favourite that still remains.

-Oh yes, after years and years of delays, development issues (and even a brush with legal trouble with 20th Century Fox), the new Genting SkyWorlds is FINALLY open!
+Oh yes.
+After years and years of delays and development issues (and even a brush with legal trouble with 20th Century Fox) — the new Genting SkyWorlds finally opened in February 2022!

-9. Hop on board a scenic cable car ride
+9. Hop aboard a scenic cable car ride

 genting cable car